 The first step in understanding this particular category of crimes is to understand what a computer actually is according to state law.
 A computer, as defined by §156.00 of the New York Penal Code, is any device which—by manipulation of electronic, magnetic or other impulses—with a computer program, can automatically perform arithmetic, logical, storage, or retrieval operations with computer data.

-While many of these terms have their own definitions, in today’s technological age, a computer is more than merely the box in your office or the laptop in Starbucks.
+While many of these terms have their own definitions, in today’s technological age, our New York computer criminal attorneys know that a computer is more than merely the box in your office or the laptop in Starbucks.
 In fact, a computer could be in your pocket right now doubling as your cell phone or your MP3 player.
 The next question is whether the computer is the target of the crime or the computer is being used as a means to perpetrate a particular.

 Either way, law enforcement can use the same tools, like search warrants, preservation letters, subpoenas, and even tracking devices, to investigate the crime.Types of Computer Crimes